her/enlighten/README.md

 The goal of this project is to develop the world's most beautiful and legible light theme for every day use.
 It should be accessible to everyone, adaptable to the user, and available on as many platforms as possible.
-Color choices should be based on a model of readability, of easy discernment, and where possible should use color theory and science to lead development decisions.
+Color choices should be based on a model of readability, easy discernment, and wherever possible should use color theory and science to lead development decisions.

 This project is currently in it's very early stages and I can't say that it lives